XQueryInstitute/Course-Materials/exercises/exercise-1.md

 ###Exercise #2

 Now that we can convert individual words to Pig Latin, let's move on to sentences.
-Try to write an expression to convert sentences to PigLatin.
+Try to write an expression to convert sentences to Pig Latin.
 It's OK if you strip away punctuation to do so, though you get extra credit if you retain it.
 Write an expression to convert, e.g., "I speak Pig Latin" to "Iay peaksay igpay atinlay".

 *Hint: You'll probably want to use the functions [fn:tokenize](http://www.xqueryfunctions.com/xq/fn_tokenize.html) to split up your sentence into words and [fn:string-join](http://www.xqueryfunctions.com/xq/fn_string-join.html) to recompose your words into a sentence.*